Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Slightly modified the "L" shaped wall so that it doesn't overlap with diagonal U-turns

 21:30 UTC 30.01.2021
-{Train stop names in LTN depots have been changed - simple copy paste will do)
+(Train stop names in LTN depots have been changed - simple copy paste will do)
 - Added Train Limit Control blueprints for vanilla Provider and Requester stations
 - Added vanilla train Depots
 - Added 3 more splits to 4:2:1 books